 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Julia Zumpano, RD, LD, agrees.
-“Several dark, leafy greens that go unnoticed contain nutrients that are similar to kale’s,” she says.
-“Also, kale is an acquired taste and can be hard to incorporate into meals.
-And for many people, digesting kale is a struggle.”
+While kale is great, variety is even better, she adds.
+Kale can also be an acquired taste and can be hard to incorporate into meals.
+And for many people, digesting kale is a struggle.

-“But you’re missing all the benefits of the fiber and extra nutrients found in their skins.”
+Store-bought vegetable juices may give you a good amount of vitamins and minerals.
+But in a lot of cases you’re missing all the benefits of the fiber and extra nutrients found in their skins.

 Love iceberg lettuce salads?
 That’s fine.
 Just pump up the nutrition, she suggests.
-Add a variety of other chopped veggies like:
+Add in a variety of other chopped veggies like:

-“From a nutritional perspective, these starchy vegetables are the most overrated,” says Brigid Titgemeier, MS, RDN, LD.
-“While potatoes contain fiber and potassium, they cause a much faster spike in blood sugar levels than non-starchy vegetables like kale or broccoli.”
+“You have to be careful when they are eaten without all the extras, too.
+While potatoes contain fiber and potassium, they also cause a much faster spike in blood sugar levels than non-starchy vegetables like kale or broccoli,” she emphasizes.